-The application process can take a few minutes if you choose a guaranteed issue life insurance policy.
-If approval depends on your health status, however, it might be a few months before you hear back.
+The application process can take a few minutes if you choose accelerated underwriting (you get to skip the medical exam) or a guaranteed issue life insurance policy.
+If approval depends on the results of a medical exam, however, it might be a few months before you hear back.

 The good news is, most life insurance policies cover you for a decade or more, so you probably won’t have to go through the application process more than a handful of times in your life.

 Buying life insurance isn’t like loading up on the latest apparel and hitting the checkout at Macy’s.
 It’s more like going to a tailor or dressmaker, choosing a design, having your measurements taken—then waiting to hear back if the clothier will even take you on as a client.

 Going through that whole process without knowing if you’ll be able to buy what you want might seem ridiculous in the clothing industry, but with life insurance it’s normal.

 Of course, purchasing the right life insurance policy requires long-term planning, and knowing your future needs is like predicting what your waistline will look like in ten or twenty years.
 If something unexpected happens, you can always change your coverage in the following ways: